YuchenPersonal/YuchenPersonal.github.io/_posts/2022-02-17-how-to-write-good-code-tests.md

 My understanding is, for example, you want to test when we water a plant, it grows.
 Your test should pass no matter the function is done by loops or recursion.
 Also according to my own experience, a code test is used to make sure the functionality you've created won't be broken accidentally or the bug you have fixed won't happen again.

-Here are some good practices on writting unit tests.
+Here are some good practices on writing unit tests.

 1. A unit test should be single purpose which means it's usually about an actor, a component or a struct.